-7.3 Features Affecting The Processing of Trace Files
+7.4 Features That Enhance The Trace File

 A JUMP option has been added to the TIME command.
-If JUMP is used, the trace file is automatically processed in a fast-forward mode until a TIME command is encountered with a value that is equal or greater to the value specified after the JUMP keyword.
-For example, a TIME JUMP 100 command issued in the trace file would fast forward the animation until it executed a TIME 100 or higher TIME command.
+If JUMP is used, the trace file is automatically fast-forwarded until a TIME command is encountered with a value that is equal to or greater than the value specified after the JUMP keyword.
+For example, a TIME JUMP 100 command issued in the trace file will fast forward the animation until it executed a TIME 100 or higher TIME command.
 The animation then begins to run at the specified viewing speed, processing trace file commands normally.
 This is a way to skip large warm-up periods in an animation without needing to stop and enter a fast-forward time via the Run Mode menu.

-There is a new option in the file menu that allows the writing of an abridged form of the trace file.
+There is an option in the file menu that allows the writing of an abridged form of the trace file.
 When creating an abridged trace file, a full version of the trace file must first exist.
-The user determines the start and end times of the trace file that will be incorporated into the abridged version.
+A user determines the start and end times of the trace file that will be incorporated into the abridged version.
 This is especially useful in preparing animations for presentations.
-The abridged trace file contains the information needed to immediately update the state of the animation to the start time specified in the abridged trace file and continue running normally until the user specified end time is reached.
+The abridged trace file contains the information needed to immediately update the state of the animation to the start time specified in the abridged trace file and continue running normally until the user-specified end time is reached.
 The abridged trace file eliminates any delays that would be incurred because of the additional trace file commands that are executed during a standard fast-forward.